 - Lutein + zeaxanthin – 3555 µg

-One risk of eating arugula is the calcium content.
-Calcium is an essential mineral, but for guinea pigs, it can create health problems.
+- Bladder and kidney stones – One risk of eating arugula is the calcium content.
 If there is excess calcium in their system, some complications can occur like muscle spasms, weight and appetite loss, frequent convulsions, dehydration, and even depression.
 The most serious complication is bladder stones or kidney stones.
-So, be careful with the serving sizes and frequency of arugula.
-On some occasions, too much calcium can even be fatal for the guinea pigs.

 Serving Size and Frequency of Arugula for Guinea Pigs